PSYC • Psychology

 PSYC 400 · Introduction to Clinical Psychology 3 Credits

-Survey of the science and practice of clinical psychology, including diagnoses and evaluations, interventions and prevention strategies for use with clinical populations, cultural applications, and ethical issues in the clinical profession.
+Survey of the science and practice of clinical psychology, including diagnoses, evaluations, interventions, and prevention strategies.
+Students will evaluate clinical tools and strategies, discuss their cultural applications, and consider ethical issues in the clinical profession.

 Prerequisite: PSYC 105.